-The fear of the Lord is very important, however, we seldom hear people preach about it.
-There are more than 300 references to the fear of the Lord in the Bible.
+The fear of the Lord is very important and there are more than 300 references to the fear of the Lord in the Bible.
+The root problem in the world today, is the lack of the fear of the Lord.
+If only people realized how serious the fear of the Lord is, and how serious eternity is, they would drastically change their ways!
 The two most important themes that occur throughout the whole Bible is firstly, the grace of God and secondly, the fear of God.
-It is like a train running on two tracks, grace and the fear of God.
-When we think about grace, we also think about subjects relating to grace such as, the love of God, God’s favor and God’s goodness.
+It is like a train running on two tracks, the grace and the fear of God.
+There are a number of subjects relating to grace such as; the love of God, God’s favor and God’s goodness.
 If we keep a good balance between the grace of God, and the fear of God we put ourselves in a position to experience the blessings of God and to reach our goals.
 Moreover, as we approach the end of the age, we must learn to live in the fear of the Lord, if we want to stand strong for Jesus.

 There are a number of Scriptures that connect the fear of the Lord and the grace of God.

 Romans 11:22, “Behold therefore the goodness and severity of God:” God’s goodness is linked to His grace.
 Hebrews 12:28, ““Having grace, let us serve the Lord acceptably with reverence and godly fear.”
 To serve God acceptably, we must do it “with reverence and godly fear.”
 We see the connection of grace and the fear of the Lord.
 We have another example of this in Acts 9:31, “…and walking in the fear of the Lord, and in the comfort of the Holy Ghost, were multiplied.”
 The comfort of the Holy Spirit is about experiencing the love and the grace of God.
 However, when they also feared the Lord, “the church was multiplied!”
 There was fruitfulness in their ministry and they could achieve their goals.